scrussell24/motion-rest-server/README.md

 The server should be running on port 3000.
 Try navigating to localhost:3000 in your browser to test.

 ##Motion Event API
-* GET	/motion/	returns all records	Limited to newest 1,000 records.
+* GET	/security/	returns all records	Limited to newest 1,000 records.
 This can be configured in config.js.
-* GET	/motion/id	returns record by id
+* GET	/security/id	returns record by id
-* POST	/motion/	create new record
+* POST	/security/	create new record
-* PUT	/motion/id	update record
+* PUT	/security/id	update record
-* DELETE	/motion/	Delete all records.
-This is disabled by default.
-Enable in config.js.
-* DELETE	/motion/id	Delete record by id.
+* DELETE	/security/id	Delete record by id.

 ##License
 The MIT License (MIT)